 Brittany began practicing yoga in 1995.
 She has been teaching Hatha Vinyasa yoga for five years.
 Her classes are challenging, but also introduce different levels of poses with variations, clear guidance, and cues for alignment.
 Brittany places emphasis on breath and encourages students to stay at a level that is appropriate for their experience, practice, and body.
 Her influences include Ashtanga, Kundalini, and Vinyasa flow yoga.
 She is grateful for the teachers that have inspired her along the way: Sharre Young, Belinda Clements, Michael McEvoy, and Shiva Rea.
 She believes yoga has a way of healing the body and easing the mind through meditative breath and invigorating practice.

 Brooke is the mother of two children and a life coach.
 Originally from Canada, she has travelled the world, sharing her experience with people from different cultures and lifestyles.
 Brooke was introduced to Parenting by Connection after the birth of her first child.
 Life as a parent had become very challenging.
 After recovering from a traumatic delivery Brooke was left feeling isolated and with little support.
 When she began practicing Parenting by Connection, "everything changed" says Brooke.
 "The terrible twos became the terrific twos and I went from being woken up 8 times a night to having a child sleep 10-12 hours straight."
 Now, as an instructor, Brooke is committed to sharing these invaluable tools with parents everywhere.

-In her class, Dani tries to create a stimulating, challenging and relaxed learning environment where the practitioner is able to experience the literal meaning of yoga: to join or unite the physical, mental, and spiritual self and thus attaining a spiritual insight and tranquility.
-Dani is a very happy and fulfilled mother of two beautiful boys!
+In her class, Daniela tries to create a stimulating, challenging and relaxed learning environment where the practitioner is able to experience the literal meaning of yoga: to join or unite the physical, mental, and spiritual self and thus attaining a spiritual insight and tranquility.
+Daniela is a very happy and fulfilled mother of two beautiful boys!